 The game is played in many countries on all continents, for recreation and serious sport.
 The sport has World Championships every 2 years.
 Internationally the sport is organized by the Canoe Polo committee of the International Canoe Federation, as one of the disciplines of the sport of canoeing.

-Canoe Polo event information
+Canoe Polo recent

 How to get into Canoe Polo

 Would you like to try Canoe Polo or train regularly?

 Then the Canoe Polo Development Squad is the thing for you.
 First time or experienced paddlers welcome.

 Each Sunday morning 9 – 11 am includes 2 hours coaching and games

 There is a trial 3-month introductory membership to Paddle SA of $35.00 (for people under 18) and $50.00 for Adults which includes insurance.

 After the 3-month introductory membership, participants can join a club for an additional fee of approx $35 (children) for the year.